tnorth/deshake/README.md

 which offers a precise translation detection method between two images.
 [Read More](http://scikit-image.org/docs/dev/auto_examples/plot_register_translation.html)

-We were quite astonished by the end result.
+We were quite astonished by the end result: it is available on [Vimeo](https://vimeo.com/158609239)

-## Example

 ## Usage